NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

 * Insertions called for tumor samples that underwent whole genome amplification may be of lower quality.
 These are present in VCF and MAF files produced by the MuTect2 variant calling pipeline.
 This information can be found in the analyte_type property within analyte and aliquot.
-TCGA analyte type can be also identified in the 20th character of TCGA barcode, at which “W” corresponds to WGA.<!--BINF-6-->
+TCGA analyte type can be also identified in the 20th character of TCGA barcode, at which "W" corresponds to WGA.<!--BINF-6-->
 * BAM files produced by the GDC RNA-Seq Alignment workflow will currently fail validation using the Picard ValidateSamFiles tool.
 This is caused by STAR2 not recording mate mapping information for unmapped reads, which are retained in our BAM files.
 Importantly, all affected BAM files are known to behave normally in downstream workflows including expression quantification.
 * Public MAFs (those with germline variants removed) are only available for MuTect2 pipeline.
 MAFs for other pipelines are forthcoming.
 * MAF Column #109 "FILTER" entries are separated by both commas and semi-colons. <!-- PGDC-2589 -->